selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 On this page the GBM dataset is selected and loaded.
-In the Step 1 panel, ‘glioblastoma’ entered in the selection field brings up the Glioblastoma multiforme dataset, which is then selected.
-The Filter Dubious Genes is also selected on that panel.
+In the Step 1 panel, ‘glioblastoma’ is searched in the selection field and the Glioblastoma multiforme dataset is then selected.
+The Filter Dubious Genes option is also selected on that panel.

 In the Step 2 panel the Time To Event dropdown menu is selected and option ‘days_to_last_followup’ chosen.
 From the Event Status dropdown menu ‘vital_status’ option is chosen.
-These two options delineate the time to event needed for the patients of this GBM dataset.
+These two options delineate the time to event needed to perform survival analysis on this GBM dataset.

 Further filtering of the geneset can be performed on Step 3 panel [screenshot 2], changing these filter values can greatly affect the